kitsonk/homepage/posts/fresh-2-deploy-ea/index.md

 these type of workloads.
 The post announcing the demise of Deno KV back in May 2025 hinted that there was something else, but I am not privy to it.

+_[Edit 12-08-2025]_ I missed it when the
+[Databases were announced](https://bsky.app/profile/deno.land/post/3luiexi2eu22d), but buried in there is that there is some form of key value storage coming soon. 🥳

 Classic Deploy had already shrunk from 35 regions to 6, while EA is only in 2 regions.
 As the May 2025 [post explains](https://deno.com/blog/greatly-exaggerated#deno-deploy) this was driven by cost and demand, but I still think at least something in Asia is called for.